Words: Jonathan Wells

-In the enduring, if somewhat condescending, words of Q: pay attention.
-Because, when we say the definitive ranking of James Bond actors, we don’t mean James Bond films.
+In the enduring – if somewhat condescending – words of Q: pay attention.
+Because, when we say the ultimate ranking of James Bond actors, we don’t mean James Bond films.
 Nor do we mean James Bond storylines.
 We don’t even mean James Bond cars.
 We mean the actors.
 Find out who took Ian Fleming’s superspy and embodied him best – that’s the mission.
 So don’t be getting your tuxedo in a twist if you don’t agree with us.

-Let’s lay down both our Walther PPKs and some ground rules.
+Let’s lay down both our Walther PPKs and set some ground rules.
 First, we’re not going to get too hung up on looks.
-True, Bond must be male, preferably British and of a certain build, but Daniel Craig showed that even producers Michael G. Wilson and Barbara Broccoli don’t really care about Bond’s height anymore.
+True, Bond is traditionally male, preferably British and of a certain build, but Daniel Craig showed that even producers Michael G. Wilson and Barbara Broccoli don’t really care about Bond’s height anymore.
 So why should we?

 Second, our deep dive will take us only through the canon of the 25 official Eon-produced films.
 That means we’ve got six true Bond actors to rank.
 There’ll be no Barry Nelsons or David Nivens here.